yrc42/Winter2019_notes/psci/psci2.md

 - **Industrial economies rely on complex and joint work, are skill and capital intensive**.
 The elites provide the capital, while the poor provide skilled labour.
 Industrialization ties workers and elites together

-  - These elites rely on the workers and oftentimes cannot force workers to work.
-Workers can use "weapons of weak", purposely put in low effort, sabotage, petty theft, playing dumb, etc.
+  - These elites rely on the workers and oftentimes cannot force/coerce workers to work.
+Workers don't even need to organize for collective resistance - can simply use "**weapons of weak**", purposely put in low effort, sabotage, petty theft, playing dumb, etc.
   - As skilled labour gain importance, this type of resistance becoming more damaging.
-  - Thus the elites offer concessions (redistribution and democracy ) to the workers.
+  - Thus the elites offer concessions (redistribution and democracy ) to the workers, the poor is willing to demand less - meeting half way

 ### Effect of Industrialization on Elite Strategy